Ongoing projects - Prof. Cristina Masoller

 |

-is to advance the understanding and forecast of dynamical complex systems by using
+project is to advance the understanding and forecast of dynamical complex

-and further developing appropriate data analysis tools, with the ultimate
+systems by using and further developing appropriate data analysis tools, with

-goal of exploiting these tools for novel applications.
-The project combines experiments,
+the ultimate goal of exploiting these tools for novel applications.
+The

 |